praekeltfoundation/ways-of-working/docs/tools.rst

 Git
 ---

-We use Git, if you work with us, you will use Git and GitHub.
+We use Git.
+If you work with us, you will use Git and GitHub.
 There is no exception.

 Provide us with your GitHub username and we will provide you with a